rodrigotamura/nextjs-first/README.md

 # About

-In this project I`m using SSR (server side rendering) using NextJS.
+In this project I`m using SSR (server side rendering) with NextJS.

 ## What we've learned?